seetadev/Security22X/README.md

 Handle multiple vehicles.

-9. Connext: Decentralized NFT-based voting system for RFPs and donations on L2 and communication using Connext- -DAOs or Organisations create a RFP on the app.
+9. Connext: Decentralized NFT-based voting system for RFPs and donations on L2 and communication using Connext-
+- DAOs or Organisations create a RFP on the app.
--Users can join a RFP by minting an NFT of that RFP
+- Users can join a RFP by minting an NFT of that RFP
 - Users that have a certain RFP's NFT are eligible to create proposals and vote on them.
 - Voting is gasless and the vote is stored on IPFS